globalepub/polymer-firebase-qa/README.md

     grunt serve

-##Firebase Hosting:
+##Firebase Hosting

-You can run your new app under Firebase Hosting and check it with your firebase: https://<your-firebase>.firebaseapp.com/ Run the following command in the directory of your app downloaded.
+You can run your new app under Firebase Hosting and check it with your firebase: https://your-firebase.firebaseapp.com/ Run the following command in the directory of your app downloaded.
 ###SETUP & INSTALLATION